guillaumeboniface/human_native_task/README.md

 to report violation of local laws by a data asset we provided.

 ## Installing dependencies
-Create a virtual environment, we used python 3.12 for development and we make no guaranty of compatibility with other versions
+Create a virtual environment, I used python 3.12 for development
 ```
 python -m venv venv
 ```